kehantan/labbook/docs/assays/plaque.rst

 #.
 Incubate, 37 C, 2% CO2, 5-7 days.

+*Note1:*

-*Note1:* 12 mL of agarose overlay mixture is sufficient for a 6 well plate.
-For 12 well plate, can prepare 13 mL of agarose overlay mixture.
-The ratio of agarose to 2% DMEM used in this protocol is 1:9.
+* 12 mL of agarose overlay mixture is sufficient for a 6 well plate (1.5 mL/well).
+For 12 well plate, can prepare 13 mL of agarose overlay mixture (1 mL/well).
+* The ratio of agarose to 2% DMEM used in this protocol is 1:9.
 There are some optimisation required depends on the condition of the agarose.
 Ratio of agarose to 2% DMEM can be changd to 1.5:8.5 or 2:8.
 But keep in mind that too much agarose can cause the overlay to be too solid, which will create plaques with very tiny size; whereas too less agarose can cause the overlay to be too fluid, which creates plaques with larger sizes.
 Either outcome might alter the plaque size too much to a point where the plaques can be difficult to count, which is undesirable.

 *Note2:* When working with virus samples, our lab have specific procedure to dispose the virus related waste.
 Refer to section :ref:`below <clean_up>`.

 Fix and stain
 -------------

+* Estimated time required: 1 hr
-* Fixing and staining of 6 well plate can be done on bench or laminar flow in lab.
+* Fixing and staining of 6 well plate in laminar flow in the lab.

 **Materials**